OscarManriqueMartinez/technical-test-iOS/README.md

 ![Main screen](screens/Main@1x.png)

 ### Points of value:
-- Save all fetched data to Core Data.
+- After fetching all users from API, save them to Core Data.
 - Pull to refresh the table.
 - Search a Map location or place and filter users within the same units of lat/long. //TODO: example

 ## User screen

-This screen shows the details of an user, a map of its address, a table of his albums (fetched from the “/albums” resource of [JSONPlaceholder](https://jsonplaceholder.typicode.com)), and a button to see his To-Do list.
+This screen shows the details of an user, a map pin of its address, a table of his albums (fetched from the “/albums” resource of [JSONPlaceholder](https://jsonplaceholder.typicode.com)), and a button to see his To-Do list.

 ![User screen](screens/User@1x.png)